 Rooted in our school’s mission, Shaping Lives of Inquiry, Action and Joy, WPGA’s inquiry-based junior kindergarten program aims to inspire in children a lifelong love of learning.
 Through guided inquiry and experiential activities, many of which take place outdoors, children develop a strong foundation in literacy, numeracy, motor skills and creative expression.
 Music, art, French, science and social studies are woven into every day’s schedule, with a PE block daily and Spanish or Mandarin alternated weekly.
-Students are active each day and spend a lot of time in nature.
+Students keep active and spend time each day in nature.

 AREAS OF FOCUS

 - A literacy-rich environment fosters reading engagement and vocabulary development; multiple interactions with text each day explore relationships between letters, sound, structure and grammar.

 - The use of natural elements, with connections between shape, form, quantity and quality, facilitate an understanding of abstract math concepts.